A Study on the Origin of Christianity

 Should be reformulated:

-"It is nonsense that nothing of the life of Jesus has any interest for Paul".
+"It is nonsense that nothing of the life of Jesus had any interest for Paul".

 Context Brother

-Brother Occurrences in the Epistles: 125 "brethren" vs 3 "sibling"
+Occurrences of Brother in the Epistles: 125 "brethren" vs 3 "sibling"

 Depending on the translation, the term adephos "brother(s)" is used up to 130 times in the Pauline epistles.